nhayase/XROSS/README.md

 ## Usage

 (1) Modelling a structure by "Layer" (a single layer) & "Subroutine" (a multilayer) on the main window.

+→ When you modify an arrangement of "Layer" & "Subroutine", click the toggles (& it changes blue color) on the left side & click "Up" or "Down".

-→ When you need to delete "Layer" or "Subroutine", click the toggles (& it changes the color) on the left side.
+→ When you need to delete "Layer" or "Subroutine", click the toggles on the left side & click "Delete Layer" or "Del Subroutine".

-→ You can save your models as csv files and load them.
+→ After modelling, you can save your models as csv files and load them.

-→ When you save files, it is automatically logged on the Log Window & written in text files on the top folder next to "xross.exe".
+→ When you save files, it is logged on the Log Window & written in text files on the top folder next to "xross.exe".

 (2) EUV reflectivity → Open EUV Optics Window from the main window.
 You need to setup optical parameters & "Calculation".